vb690/td_learning_salience/README.md

 # Motivation
 The idea behind this project is to evaluate changes in the behaviour of an agent when mechanisms similar to incentive saliency are introduced inside a simple Temporal Difference Learning algorithm.

+Agents equipped with incentive salience mechanisms will be prone to show a bias towards saliency-prone rewards (i.e., violet boxes) while they will treat other rewards (i.e., golden boxes) normally.

 # Features

 * Create environments using text files.